-VIII.
-FLAVOR PORTAL NEW PHYSICS (LINGFENG, XINQIANG)
+IX.
+FLAVOR PORTAL NEW PHYSICS

-The CEPC, when running at the Z pole, allows us to probe the flavour structures of Z couplings to matter fields with extreme precision.
-This also allows us to get very large samples of all b hadrons, c hadrons, $\tau$ leptons, with large boost in a very clean environment.
-These features make the CEPC also a flavour factory, which has a unique sensitivity to a large number of flavour processes that are generally not accessible at the current LHCb and Belle II experiments [244].
-It is also stated in many dedicated studies that the CEPC's higher energy (operating at Z pole or higher), clean lepton collision environment and advanced detector system provide many powerful, sometimes unique, flavor physics probes (see also [32, 376-388] for examples at CEPC or parallel proposals).
+The CEPC, when running at the Z pole, allows us to probe the flavor structures of the Z couplings to matter fields with extremely high precision.
+This also allows us to get very large samples of all b-flavored hadrons, charmed hadrons, and $\tau$ leptons, with large boost in a very clean environment.
+These features make the CEPC also a flavor factory, which has a unique sensitivity to a large number of flavor processes that are generally not accessible at the current LHCb and Belle II experiments [354, 479].
+It is also stated in many dedicated studies [479] that the CEPC's higher energy (operating at the Z pole or even higher), clean lepton collision environment and advanced detector system provide many powerful, sometimes unique, flavor physics probes (see also [480-493] for examples at CEPC or parallel proposals).

-CEPC holds significant potential in the realm of flavor physics that enables the imposition of various indirect constraints on BSM.
-A crucial aspect to consider is the role of the Cabibbo-Kobayashi-Maskawa (CKM) matrix, which, in the SM, is defined and primarily measured via charged current couplings at the electroweak scale or lower.
-This matrix is particularly sensitive to general couplings in new physics, especially since many high-precision or highly sensitive flavor processes are not charged current in nature.
-Governed by electroweak gauge coupling and unitarity, the CKM matrix imposes stringent restrictions on BSM couplings to quarks.
-Therefore, unless BSM physics introduces couplings to SM quarks that adhere to the specific patterns of the CKM matrix, rather than arbitrary flavor structures, the scale of new physics will be significantly elevated, extending well beyond the TeV range.
+The CEPC holds significant potential in the realm of flavor physics that enables the imposition of various indirect constraints on BSM.
+A crucial aspect to be mentioned is the role of the Cabibbo-Kobayashi-Maskawa (CKM) matrix, which, in the SM, is defined and primarily measured via charged-current couplings at the electroweak scale or lower.
+This matrix is particularly sensitive to the general NP couplings, especially since many high-precision or highly sensitive flavor processes are not charged currents in nature.
+Governed by electroweak gauge coupling and unitarity, the CKM matrix imposes stringent restrictions on the BSM couplings to quarks.
+Therefore, unless the BSM physics introduces couplings to the SM quarks that adhere to the specific patterns of the CKM matrix, rather than being of arbitrary flavor structures, the scales of NP probed by flavor physics will be significantly elevated, extending well beyond the TeV range.